gregdionne/mcbasic/examples/benchmark/circle/README.md

 Most of the time is occupied with the floating point multiply.

 ## Brensenham's Circle Algorithm
 The last method uses Brensenham's method.
-It should run fast since it uses only integers and requires no multiplicatin.
+It should run fast since it uses only integers and requires no multiplication.

 interpreted:   2.0 seconds
 bytecode:     << 1 seconds